Vaidupatel/React/redme.md

-#This is the react practice set
+This is the react practice set

+npm init
+npx create-react-app appname
+cd appname
+npm start